const localhost = [4]u8{ 127, 0, 0, 1 };

 Most HTTP Requests also include a section of HTTP Headers, which is just a list of attributes or key-value pairs associated with this particular request.
 This section always comes right after the “top-level header” of the request.

 For our purpose in this chapter, which is to build a simple HTTP Server, we are going to ignore this section of the HTTP Request, for simplicity.
-But most HTTP servers that exist in the wild parses and use these HTTP headers to change the way that the server responds to the request send by the client.
+But most HTTP servers that exist in the wild parses and use these HTTP headers to change the way that the server responds to the request sent by the client.

-For example, many requests we encounter in the real-world comes with a HTTP header called Accept.
+.
 In this header, we find a list of MIME types3.
 This list indicates the file formats that the client can read, or parse, or interpret.
 In other words, you also interpret this header as the client saying the following phrase to the server: “Hey!
 Look, I can read only HTML documents, so please, send me back a document that is in a HTML format.”.

-So, if the HTTP server can read and use this Accept header, then, the server can identify which is the best format of the document to send to the client.
-Maybe the HTTP server have the same document in multiple formats, for example, in JSON, in XML, in HTML and in PDF, but the client can only understand documents in the format HTML.
-That is the purpose of this Accept header.
+header, then, the server can identify which is the best file format for the document to be sent to the client.
+Maybe the HTTP server have the same document in multiple formats, for example, in JSON, in XML, in HTML and in PDF, but the client can only understand documents in the HTML format.
+That is the purpose of this Accept

 7.7.3 The body